pingcap/docs/br/backup-and-restore-use-cases.md

 1. Create a directory in S3 to store the backup data.
 The directory in this example is `s3://tidb-pitr-bucket/backup-data`.

     1. Create a bucket.
 You can choose an existing S3 to store the backup data.
-If there is none, refer to [AWS documentation - Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) and create an S3 bucket.
+If there is none, refer to [AWS documentation: Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) and create an S3 bucket.
 In this example, the bucket name is `tidb-pitr-bucket`.
     2. Create a directory for your backup data.
 In the bucket (`tidb-pitr-bucket`), create a directory named `backup-data`.
-For detailed steps, refer to [AWS documentation -  Organizing objects in the Amazon S3 console using folders](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-folders.html).
+For detailed steps, refer to [AWS documentation: Organizing objects in the Amazon S3 console using folders](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-folders.html).

 2. Configure permissions for br command-line tool and TiKV to access the S3 directory.
 It is recommended to grant permissions using the IAM method, which is the most secure way to access the S3 bucket.
-For detailed steps, refer to [AWS documentation -  Controlling access to a bucket with user policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/walkthrough1.html).
+For detailed steps, refer to [AWS documentation: Controlling access to a bucket with user policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/walkthrough1.html).
 The required permissions are as follows:

     - TiKV and br tool in the backup cluster need `s3:ListBucket`, `s3:PutObject`, and `s3:AbortMultipartUpload` permissions of the `s3://tidb-pitr-bucket/backup-data` directory.
     - TiKV and br tool in the restore cluster need `s3:ListBucket` and `s3:GetObject` permissions of the `s3://tidb-pitr-bucket/backup-data` directory.

 3. Plan the directory structure that stores the backup data, including the snapshot (full) backup and the log backup.

-    - All snapshot backup data is stored in the `s3://tidb-pitr-bucket/backup-data/snapshot-${date}` directory. `${date}` is the start time of the snapshot backup.
+    - All snapshot backup data are stored in the `s3://tidb-pitr-bucket/backup-data/snapshot-${date}` directory. `${date}` is the start time of the snapshot backup.
 For example, a snapshot backup starting at 2022/05/12 00:01:30 is stored in `s3://tidb-pitr-bucket/backup-data/snapshot-20220512000130`.
-    - Log backup data is stored in the `s3://tidb-pitr-bucket/backup-data/log-backup/` directory.
+    - Log backup data are stored in the `s3://tidb-pitr-bucket/backup-data/log-backup/` directory.

 ## Determine the backup policy

 To meet the requirements of minimum data loss, quick recovery, and business audits within a month, you can set the backup policy as follows:

 - Run the log backup to continuously back up the data change in the database.
-- Run a snapshot backup at 00:00 every two days.
+- Run a snapshot backup at 00:00 AM every two days.
 - Retain the snapshot backup data and log backup data within 30 days and clean up backup data older than 30 days.

 ## Run log backup